kseniagorska/Pay-with-crypto/README.md

 # Pay your tech talent in crypto
 Fintech Finder-  an application that its customers can use to find fintech professionals from among a list of candidates, hire them, and pay them.
-The application leverages Ethereum blockchain network in order to enable your customers to instantly pay the fintech professionals whom they hire with cryptocurrency.
+The application leverages Ethereum blockchain network in order to enable its customers to instantly pay the fintech professionals whom they hire with cryptocurrency.

 # Technology
 ## Technology